Pepperstone Has One Of The Lowest Australian Forex Broker Fees

 The swap charge is based on individual countries interest rates.
 These rates are based on the currencies bought and sold in any currency pairing.
 These exact charges are provided weekly by financial institutions associated with Pepperstone factoring in market conditions as well as risk-management analysis.
 Every currency pairing has unique swap charges based an a single lot (100,000 base currency units).
 These rates are indicative and can change based on market volatility.

 Pepperstone swap rates can be viewed within the MetaTrader 4 forex trading platform.
 Simple go to the Market Watch option within the ‘View’ section.
 Then right click on Market Watch > Symbols.
 Select the currency pairing you wish to check for swap rates and choose ‘properties’ to see the rate.
+View more details on the full review page of Pepperstone.

 Fees Of Other Forex Brokers